htcondor/htcondor/docs/version-history/development-release-series-89.rst

   be put on hold if they were evicted and restarted.
   :jira:`267`

+- Fixed a bug where daemons would leak memory whenever sending updates to the collector, at the rate of a few megabytes per day.
+This leak was introduced earlier in the HTCondor v8.9.x series.
+  :jira:`323`

 - The ``preserve_relative_paths`` submit command now properly allows jobs to run on HTCondor versions 8.9.10 and later.
   :jira:`189`